SASHTEK/MadWord-Word-Guessign-App/README.md

 2. **Open the project in Android Studio:**

  - Select File > Open and navigate to the project directory.

  - Click OK to open the project.

 3. **Build the project:**

  - Click on the Build menu and select Make Project.

 4. **Run the app:**

  - Connect an Android device or start an emulator.

  - Click the Run button or select Run > Run 'app'.

 ### Usage
  - Start the game and begin guessing the word.

  - Use the hint button if you get stuck (after 5 wrong guesses).

  - Earn points by guessing the word correctly as quickly as possible.

 ### Contributions
  - Feel free to contribute to this project by:

  - Forking the repository

  - Creating a branch (git checkout -b feature-branch)

  - Committing your changes (git commit -m 'Add new feature')

  - Pushing to the branch (git push origin feature-branch)

  - Creating a Pull Request

 ### License
  - This project is licensed under the MIT License.

+### Contact
+ - For any inquiries or feedback, reach out to [shashika.t@hotmail.com].